Order of Saint Charles: Reception

-Nominations belong to the Sovereign.
+Nominations belong to the Grand Master.
 The Chancellor proposes promotions.
 According to the Prince's orders, the Chancellor proposes the projects of nomination and promotion ordonnances.
 The grantees must be received in the Order before wearing the decorations.
 The Grand-Master receives the Grand Crosses, Grand Officers and Commanders.
 The Chancellor receives the Officers and Knights.
 Foreigners are admitted to the Order, but not received.